apzhang7/Video-Clipper-App/README.md

 sudo npm install -g pnpm
 ```

-* IMPORTANT: the next commands have to be in video-clipper-app
+* IMPORTANT: the next commands have to be in app
 ```
 cd app
 ```